 A gentle pollen-season routine

-Every spring around here, the world turns yellow for about three weeks.
-You wake up and your car looks like it got dusted with turmeric.
-It's gorgeous in the abstract and miserable in the particular, and the single biggest mistake I see people make is the same one, every year: they reach for a dry cloth and start wiping.
+Every spring around here, the world turns yellow for about three weeks — mostly ponderosa, with oak thrown in for flavor in the lower elevations.
+You wake up and the hood looks like it got dusted with turmeric.
+It's gorgeous in the abstract and miserable in the particular.
+Biggest mistake I see people make, year after year: they reach for a dry cloth and start wiping.

 Don't.
 Pollen grains are small and hard.
 Wiped dry across a clear coat, they drag a thousand tiny scratches behind them.
 You'll see the halo in the first slanted morning light of May.